-Gum recession is the process in which the tissue that surrounds the teeth pulls away from a tooth, exposing more of the tooth or the tooth’s root.
+Gum recession is the process where the tissue that surrounds the teeth pulls away from a tooth, exposing more of the tooth or the tooth’s root.

-Many people don’t even notice that their gums have receded, because it is a gradual process.
-However, over time, an exposed tooth root can not only look ugly, but can cause tooth sensitivity, especially when eating cold or hot foods.
-Eventually, gum recession, if not treated, can also damage the surrounding bone to the tooth.
-To repair the damage and prevent further dental problems, a gum tissue graft may be needed.
+Many people don’t even notice that their gums have receded, because it’s a very gradual process.
+However, over time, an exposed tooth root not only looks unattractive, but can also cause tooth sensitivity, especially when eating cold or hot foods.
+Eventually, gum recession, if not treated, can also damage the surrounding bone of the tooth and to repair the damage and prevent further dental problems, a gum tissue graft may be needed.

 The main causes of gum recession: